The vertical jump test is an important test when it comes to athletes, especially in basketball and football.

 If you like this idea, there is a cheaper system, and it is called the Just Jump System.

-This system is a mat that you jump on, and it works by measuring your hang time…
+This system is a jump mat that you jump on and works by measuring your hang time…

-This allows for the Just Jump System to give an easy and accurate result.
+This allows the Just Jump System to give an easy and accurate result.

 Pros: